g1eny0ung/hugo-theme-dream/docs/post-as-image.md

 This is an **Experimental Feature**.

-In single post page, the post's top right corner has a save icon.
+In a single post page, the post's top right corner has a save icon.

-When you click this icon, your post's screenshot will start download.
+When you click this icon, your post's screenshot will be downloaded.